 responderId: string;

-modifiedAction?: string; // If modified, what they changed it to
+modifiedAction?: string; // What they changed it to, if anything

-timeToRespond: number; // Seconds from decision to response
+timeToRespond: number; // Seconds from decision to human response

 };